jamsch/expo-speech-recognition/README.md

 You can use the `audioSource.sourceUri` option to transcribe audio files instead of using the microphone.

-> **Important notes**:
->
-> - On Android, this feature is only supported on Android 13 and above.
-The speech recognition module will dispatch an `error` event with the code `audio-capture` if the device doesn't support audio source transcription.
+> **Important note**: This feature is available on Android 13+ and iOS.
+If the device does not support the feature, you'll receive an `error` event with the code `audio-capture`.
-> - On Android, this feature is only verified to work with 16000hz 16bit PCM audio files.
-See [here](https://github.com/jamsch/expo-speech-recognition/tree/main/example/assets/audio) for an example audio file that works for Android and the ffmpeg command used.
-> - On iOS, this feature is only verified to work with 16000hz 16bit PCM WAV files and 16000hz MP3 files.
-See [here](https://github.com/jamsch/expo-speech-recognition/tree/main/example/assets/audio-remote) for a list of example audio files that work for iOS (excluding the .ogg file).

 ### Supported input audio formats